Feeling very sad or withdrawn for more than two weeks

 I’m having a really hard time lately; will you go with me to see someone?

-Tips on what you can say if you a sibling, friend or classmate seems to be struggling with mental health:
+Tips on what you can say to a trusted adult if a sibling, friend or classmate appears to be struggling with mental health:

 I’m worried about [name] and I don’t know what to do.
 Can I talk to you about it?

 I noticed that [name] seems to be having a really hard time lately.
 Can I talk to you about it?

 Contact your primary care doctor, to rule out other physical health conditions.

 Be honest about what you’re feeling and be clear about what you want.

 Ask for help finding a therapist or mental health specialist that works for you.

 Keep in mind that it can take a while to get an appointment with a specialist.
 If you need to see a specialist right away, speak up to get an appointment sooner.